Quantum-based solution of time-dependent complex Riccati equations: Time evolution of quantum systems

 \textit{i.e.}, as a generalized continued fraction (GCF).
-This kind of mathematical objects are important in the realm of complex analysis and are specially useful to study analyticity of functions as well as number theory among other fields (see Ref. \cite{Baumann_2019} and references therein).
+This kind of mathematical objects are important in the realm of complex analysis and are specially useful to study analyticity of functions as well as number theory, among other fields (see Ref. \cite{Baumann_2019} and references therein).
 More importantly, its numerical implementation is straightforward and limited only by computer capacity, as demonstrated in Refs. \cite{DMT-PS-2020, DMT-JPHYSB-2021, Duriez_2022}.
-Note that, although $\alpha$ is written recursively, the analytical calculation of its derivatives can be done by finding the differential equation that it satisfies, as we shall show in the next section using the Wei-Norman theory.

-As previously mentioned, it is three independent real-valued functions that are needed to fully define the Hamiltonian, and thus the same is true to fully describe the TEO.
-In fact, it is well known that an arbitrary element of any of the three groups under consideration should be characterized by three independent parameters \cite{GILMORE-2012}.
-These functions can be identified from the constraints derived from the unitarity criteria for the TEO, which are obtained in Appendix \ref{appB} and listed as follows.
-For an arbitrary element of the Lie groups under consideration written as $\hat{G}=e^{\left|\alpha\right|e^{i \theta}\hat{T}_{+}}e^{\ln(\left|\beta\right|e^{i x})\hat{T}_{c}}e^{\left|\gamma\right|e^{i \phi}\hat{T}_{-}}$, the first constraint is